 How to kill nutgrass in Australia?

-Your options are going to be to prevent it using pre-emergent herbicides or alterntively to kill it using post emergent herbicides.
+Your options are going to be to prevent it using pre-emergent herbicides or alternatively to kill it using post-emergent nutgrass killers and nutgrass herbicides.

 Pre-emergent herbicide options:

 No pre-emergent herbicides are registered in turf for the control of purple nutsedge.
-In our article on reasons for pre-emergent herbicide failure the main one is that the pre-emergent doesn’t actually work against the weed you want to control.
-For example Barricade® and Onset 10GR® with both containing prodiamine, do not work against nutsedge.
-Weeds sprouting from vegetative organs like rhizomes, tubers and bulbs are not controlled with pre-emergent herbicides.
-However, Brecke et al. (2005) determined that pre-emergent applications of S-metolachlor (4.48 kg ai ha-1) reduced purple nutsedge total and viable tuber densities 65 and 69%, respectively.
+In our article “Reasons for pre-emergent herbicide failure” the main one is that the pre-emergent doesn’t actually work against the weed you want to control.
+For example, Barricade® and Onset 10GR® which both contain prodiamine, do not work against nutsedge in lawns and turf.
+You cannot control weeds sprouting from rhizomes, tubers and bulbs with pre-emergent herbicides.
+However, Brecke et al. (2005)3Brecke, B. J., Stephenson, D. O. IV, and Unruh, J. B. 2005.
+Control of purple nutsedge (Cyperus rotundus) with herbicides and mowing.
+Weed Technol.
+19:809–814. determined that pre-emergent applications of S-metolachlor (4.48 kg ai ha-1) reduced purple nutsedge total and viable tuber densities by 65 and 69%, respectively.

-There are many effective post-emergent control options for yellow nutsedge management in turf, but few provide long-term control of purple nutsedge.
+There are many effective post-emergent control options for yellow nutsedge in lawns and turf, but few provide long-term control of purple nutsedge.
 Be aware that it is really important that you carry out a herbicide resistance strategy by rotating turf chemical groups.
-The Free Guide to Turf chemicals has more information on chemical selection for nutgrass control.
-Already in parts of Sydney there is herbicide resistance to the SU herbicides.
+The Free Guide to Turf Chemicals has more information on chemical selection for nutgrass control.
+Already in parts of Sydney, there is herbicide resistance to the SU herbicides.
+Later we discuss killing nutgrass with sugar and does pulling nutgrass makes it worse.

 The key to managing nutsedge species is to make herbicide applications that coincide with the maximum number of emerged nutsedge shoots.
 This is largely dependent upon soil temperature.

-Research carried out at Clemson University found the sulfonylurea herbicide, trifloxysulfuron (Monument®), to be the best option for controlling purple nutsedge.
-Multiple applications control more than 90% of purple nutsedge infestations on the couch for more than 70 days (Blanton et al., 2010).
+Research carried out at Clemson University found the sulfonylurea herbicide, trifloxysulfuron (Monument®), to be the best option for purple nutsedge.
+Multiple applications control more than 90% of purple nutsedge infestations on the couch for over 70 days (Blanton et al., 2010).

 Although effective, it will likely need several applications for complete removal, as purple nutsedge plants can produce thousands of new tubers each year.
 Each purple nutsedge tuber can remain viable for three years when supplied with adequate soil moisture.
-Control has been achieved by turning the soil to expose tubers to sunlight before establishing new turf, as this dramatically reduces the viability of purple nutsedge tubers under dry conditions (Stoller and Sweet, 1987).
+Control has been achieved by turning the soil to expose tubers to sunlight before establishing new turf, as this dramatically reduces the viability of purple nutsedge tubers under dry conditions4Stoller, E.W., and R.D.
+Sweet.
+1987.
+Biology and life cycle of purple and yellow nutsedges (Cyperus rotundus and C. esculentus).
+Weed Technology 1: 66-73..

 Post-emergent options for managing nutgrass.

-All the following post-emergent chemicals for managing nutgrass have labels etc. in the turf chemicals section.
-If you want information on using pre-emergent herbicides check this out.
-There are two post-emergent control options.
-The first group relies on foliar contact because they do not possess any soil activity and include bentazone (trade name: Nutmeg®), and glyphosate (trade name: Rapid Fire®).
-Be aware glyphosate is non-selective so will kill any growing tissue it touches.
+Labels for registered post-emergent chemicals for nutgrass are in the turf chemicals section.
+Here is more information on using pre-emergent herbicides.
+There are two post-emergent control options for nutgrass in lawns and turf areas.
+The first group rely on foliar contact because they don’t have any soil activity.
+These include bentazone (trade name: Nutmeg®), and glyphosate (trade name: Rapid Fire®).
+Glyphosate is non-selective so will kill any growing plants it touches.

-The degree of control varies dramatically depending on what you are actually treating.
-For example, bentazone is more effective on yellow nutsedge (75% control), than purple nutsedge (less than 20% control).
+How successful your spray is depends on what you’re actually treating.
+For example, bentazone works better on yellow nutsedge (75% control), than purple nutsedge (less than 20% control).
 Glyphosate has better activity on purple nutsedge (70%) than on yellow nutsedge (55%).
-Glyphosate will translocate through the plant within 3 days and subsequently kill the foliage and the tuber directly attached to the foliage (Rao and Reddy 1999).
-The key to controlling or suppressing nutsedge growth with these compounds is ensuring the herbicide contacts the nutsedge foliage.
+Glyphosate will translocate through the plant within 3 days and then kill the foliage and the tuber directly attached to the foliage5Rao AS, Reddy KN.
+1999.
+Purple nutsedge (Cyperus rotundus) and sicklepod (Senna obtusifolia) response to glyphosate mixtures with ALS-inhibiting herbicides.
+Weed Technology 13:361- 366..
+The key to controlling or suppressing nutsedge growth using these is making sure that the herbicide contacts the nutsedge foliage.

-The second post emergent group for managing nutgrass is using chemicals with both soil and foliar activity.
+The second post-emergent group for managing nutgrass in lawns and turf is using nutgrass chemicals with both soil and foliar activity.
 These herbicides include halosulfuron.
 This is equally effective (85% to 95% control) against both nutsedge species.

-These work best when nutsedge is actively growing, so aim to apply in periods of warm weather, and with adequate moisture.
-In contrast, dry conditions will often reduce the degree of control.
+These work best when nutsedge is actively growing, so aim to apply in periods of warm weather and with adequate moisture.
+Dry conditions will reduce how well they work

 - Pros: Cheap, can be used on both cool and warm season turf, low water application volume, low odour, complete death within two weeks.